Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 \subsection{Screens}

 Consider a q.c.d.\ $E$ of a surface $F$ and its dual possibly punctured fatgraph $G=G(E)$.
 A subset $A\subset E$ determines a corresponding smallest subgraph $G(A)$ containing the edges $A$.
 Note that $G(A)$ may be disconnected and may have univalent or bivalent vertices which may be non-punctured.

-We say that $A$ or $G(A)$ is {\it quasi recurrent} provided each univalent vertex of $G(A)$ is punctured.
+\begin{definition}[Quasi recurrent, recurrent] We say that $A$ or $G(A)$ is {\it quasi recurrent} provided each univalent vertex of $G(A)$ is punctured.
 If $G(A)$ is quasi recurrent without punctured vertices, we simply say that $G(A)$ is {\em recurrent}\footnote{1-particle irreducible graphs from quantum field theory are those without univalent vertices that furthermore have no separating edges.
-These play a role in renormalization that is analogous to the role played here by recurrent fatgraphs.}.
+These play a role in renormalization that is analogous to the role played here by recurrent fatgraphs.}. \end{definition}

 \begin{lemma} A subset $A$ of a q.c.d.\ is quasi recurrent if and only if for each $e\in A$ there is a quasi efficient cycle in $G(A)$ which traverses $e$. \end{lemma}